CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/implementation-notes.md

 # Implementation Notes

-When customizing CompuTec ProcessForce during implementation, it's important to follow a consistent naming convention for any User-Defined Fields (UDFs) added to ProcessForce objects.
+When customizing CompuTec ProcessForce during implementation, it's important to follow a consistent naming convention for any User-Defined Fields (UDFs) added to CompuTec ProcessForce objects.
 This avoids potential naming conflicts in future updates or support scenarios.

 ---

 ## Why Use a Prefix?

-Adding a unique **prefix** to the UDF name - typically based on the partner or customer company code ensures:
+Adding a unique **prefix** to the User-Defined Fields (UDFs) name - typically based on the partner or customer company code ensures:

 - Field names are **distinct** from those delivered by CompuTec ProcessForce
 - You avoid **conflicts** during future upgrades, support cases, or patches